Restoring a

 September 13.

 Leaving some of the old paint intact was a mistake.
 Its roughness under the otherwise lovely red was unwelcome.
 I sanded the deck near the cockpit.
 The new red paint came off very easily.
-Alarmingly so.
-Maybe that's because it was so fresh, maybe because I applied it to old paint rather than to prepared glass, or because (according to the calculations above) it was on the thin side.
-Then I continued sanding until I was down to bare glass.
+Alarmingly so, but maybe that's because it was so fresh, or because I applied it over old paint rather than on properly prepared glass, or because (according to the calculations above) it was a little on the thin side.
+Then I continued sanding until I was down to bare glass around the cockpit.
 I hosed off the residue and sponged off the standing water.
-It's in the 50's out there!
-(I consider that cool.)
+It's in the 50's out there (I consider that cool).
 Sunny skies and highs in the 80's are forecast.
 In lieu of sanding between coats with a fine grade of paper (which I have not got), I dulled the first coat with steel wool.
-At noon, the temperature was 75F and headed higher quickly; I slathered on a second coat (if you stare into that color too long, it begins to go kind of orangey -- eye fatigue and afterimages, I think).
+At noon, the temperature was 75°F and headed higher quickly.
+I slathered on a second coat.
+If you stare into EasyPoxy bright red too long, it begins to go kind of orangey -- eye fatigue and afterimages, I think.
 The second coat is at leat 50% heavier than the first.
 A third coat tomorrow?
-We'll see.

 September 14.

 What happened is this: tonight I see runs and puddles of paint in the third coat.
-When I shop up the hull paint tomorrow, I'll also pick up some fine sandpaper or fine sanding discs and make a concerted effort to put a FOURTH coat on without goobers.
+When I shop up the hull paint tomorrow, I'll also pick up some fine sandpaper and make a concerted effort to put ANOTHER coat on without goobers.
 Lighter, smoother, just so.
-That'll give me one more chance to get a clean(ish) line between hull and deck I can cover with seam tape.
-Surely even a klutz such as I can paint inisde the lines when the lines are over an inch wide.
-Weather tomorrow looks good for this.
+That'll give me one more chance to get a clean(ish) line between hull and deck that I can cover with seam tape.
+Surely even I can paint inside the lines when the lines are over an inch wide.
+Weather tomorrow looks good.

 September 15.

 Allow me to testify that with Easypoxy, thinner is better.
-At least when trying for a finish coat.
-I slathered it on for the 2nd and 3rd coats, then sanded with #220 paper wrapped around a sponge which served as a sanding block.
-I sanded pretty vigorously to level drips, runs, puddles in the 3rd coat.
+I sanded with #220 paper wrapped around a sponge which served as a sanding block.
+I sanded pretty vigorously to level drips, runs, puddles in that too-thick 3rd coat.
 Some actually seamed a little soft, so "too thick" does equal "too soft."
-I hosed, wiped down, and allowed the boat to dry and heat in the Sun for half an hour.
+I rinsed the boat and allowed it to dry and heat in the Sun for half an hour.
 Then I reached for the paint.
 With a thoroughly roughed surface, I concentrated on keeping edges wet and the coat thin.
-I just barely dipped the brush into the paint, dabbed it on and then spread, spread, spread using light strokes wtih the last inch or less of the bristles.
-A little goes a very long way; it spreads far and wide.
+I just barely dipped the brush into the paint, dabbed it on and then spread, spread, spread using light strokes.
+I used only the last inch or less of the bristles.
+A little goes a very long way; EasyPoxy spreads far and wide.
 Even the thinnest of coats will relax and let brush strokes fall out.
-With a brush, I'm not sure you could get complete coverage and have the coat be too thin.
-This coat promises to do as billed: when dry, I hope you could mistake it for gelcoat.
+This coat promises to do as billed: when dry, I hope it could be mistaken for gelcoat.

 Lowe's had no Valspar dove grey enamel this morning.
 I bought interior / exterior primer to try instead.
 It's light grey.
 At worst it'll make a good, uhm, primer.
-The 1.25-inch seam tape arrived in this morning's mail.
+The 1.25-inch plastic seam tape (just black electricial tape) arrived in this morning's mail.

 The weather forecast has begun to fall apart for painting.
 There's a slight chance of showers later this evening and a better chance each day for the rest of this week.
 I hurried up and applied the hull coat about four hours after I applied the red deck paint.
 I held a wide strip of poster board along the gunwales and directed the paint below it as I walked around the boat.
 The sky was a darker grey by the time I was done; the can was empty.
 The primer was said to dry to handle in one hour.
 In half an hour, I moved the boat onto the covered porch, just in case a "widely scattered shower" found the back yard.